What is an ABC Delegate?

 How does our group select a Delegate?

-Groups are autonomous and can decide for themselves who their delegate shall be.
-It is suggested that the delegate have been a regular meeting attendee for at least a year and will be able to attend the ABC, either in person or remotely, as well as attend one of the Delegate Training sessions.
+Groups are autonomous and decide for themselves by group conscience who their delegate shall be.
+It is suggested that the delegate have been a regular meeting attendee for at least a year and will be able to attend one of the Delegate Training sessions and the ABC, either in person or remotely.
 The ideal time to vote in a delegate is in May at the group’s business meeting.

 What is the term of service for a Delegate?

 A delegate serves from April to April, from ABC to ABC.
-It is suggested that a delegate serve two consecutive terms for the sake of continuity, although each group is autonomous in making this decision.
-In our experience, the delegate is learning in ropes in their first term and feeling more confident in their second term.
-It is important to consider rotation of service as is suggested for all group positions and our Commitment to Service.
+It is suggested that a delegate serve two consecutive terms for continuity, although each group is autonomous in making this decision.
+In our experience, the delegate is learning the ropes during their first term and feeling more confident in their second term.
+It is important to consider rotation of service as is suggested for all group positions and our Suggested Commitment to Service.

 How do I register to attend the ABC as a Delegate?